 You can't run an effective Gift Day more than once a year, so careful planning is needed if you are to get it right.
 Begin by deciding how much you want to raise, and what it is to be used for.
-Prepare a short document which can be used as the basis for any leaflets, brochures, letters or posters you produce.
-This document is known as a 'case statement' in fundraising jargon and should answer these questions:
+Prepare a short document which can be used as the basis for any leaflets, brochures, letters or posters or social media posts you produce.
+This document is known as a 'case for support' in fundraising jargon and should answer these questions: